 During the reporting period, this financial product invested in government bonds and a diverse selection of stocks.
-The equity portfolio included investments across a wide range of sectors: Technology, Materials, Industrials, Consumer Goods, Healthcare, Financial Services, and Utilities.
+The equity portfolio included investments across a wide range of sectors: Energy, Technology, Materials, Industrials, Consumer Goods, Healthcare, Financial Services, and Utilities.
 Additionally, investments were made in physical gold and shares of smaller companies (small cap equity).
-The energy sector was excluded in this portfolio.